Uberi/Minetest-WorldEdit/Chat Commands.md

     //stack z +5
     //stack ?
 12

+### //scale <factor>

+Scale the current WorldEdit positions and region by a factor of positive integer <factor> with position 1 as the origin.

+    //scale 2
+    //scale 1
+    //scale 10

 ### //transpose x/y/z/? x/y/z/?

 Transpose the current WorldEdit positions and region along the x/y/z/? and x/y/z/? axes.